This information was updated on: 12 December 2020

 These countries are not part of the EU, but EU rules apply all the same: Iceland, Liechtenstein and Norway.
 The same applies to Switzerland.

 Bosnia and Herzegovina, Cape Verde, North Macedonia, Montenegro, Morocco, Serbia, Tunisia, Turkey and the United Kingdom (including Gibraltar).

 The ‘Verdragspolis’ provides you with reimbursement for healthcare services in the Netherlands just as if you were insured in the Netherlands.
-The reimbursements are the same as you would get if you had the CZ ‘Zorg-op-maatpolis’ policy (an in-kind health insurance policy).
+The reimbursements are the same as you would get if you had the CZ ‘Zorg-op-maatpolis’ policy.
 Healthcare you receive in the country where you are insured is covered by your regular foreign health insurance policy.

 For some healthcare you do not pay any deductible, such as the general practitioner and maternity care.
 You do not pay any deductible if you use healthcare in the country where you work or receive a benefit or pension.

 for healthcare you receive in the Netherlands though.

 In addition to the reimbursements provided under the ‘Verdragspolis’, you are also entitled to healthcare under the Dutch Long-Term Care Act (‘Wet langdurige zorg’, Wlz).
 This can involve healthcare benefits in kind, such as admission to a healthcare facility and the related nursing care.